Gouty arthritis - acute; Gout - acute; Hyperuricemia; Tophaceous gout; Tophi; Podagra; Gout - chronic; Chronic gout; Acute gout; Acute gouty arthritis

 Gout is caused by having higher-than-normal level of uric acid in your body.
 This may occur if:

-If too much uric acid builds up in the fluid around the joints (synovial fluid), uric acid crystals form.
-These crystals cause the joint to swell and become inflamed.
+When uric acid builds up in the fluid around the joints (synovial fluid), uric acid crystals form.
+These crystals cause the joint to become inflamed, causing pain, swelling and warmth.

 The exact cause is unknown.
 Gout may run in families.
 The problem is more common in men, in women after menopause, and people who drink alcohol.
 As people become older, gout becomes more common.